 America: Land of the Air Conditioners

 The History of HVAC continued to advance, and in 1931 the first window unit was created by H.H.
 Schultz and J.Q.
 Sherman.
 They became commercially available just one year later, but came with an extreme price tag.
 They cost anywhere between $10,000-$50,000, which adjusted for inflation would be between $120,000-$600,000.

 Next, in 1939 Packard rolled out air conditioning in cars (see what I did there).
-However, in order to use the vehicles air conditioner, its engine needed to be stopped, and the owner had to disconnect a compressor belt once they had cooled down.
+However, in order to use the vehicles air conditioner, its engine needed to be stopped.
+The owner also had to disconnect a compressor belt once they had cooled down.

-In the 1953, due to the post-war economic boom, over one million units were sold to homeowners, and by 1965 10% of homes had air conditioners in them.
+In the 1953, due to the post-war economic boom, over one million units were sold to homeowners.
+By 1965 10% of homes had air conditioners in them.

 In the 1970’s central air came around and helped to cool homes much more efficiently by utilizing condensers, coils, fans, and duct work.